2600Malmo/Archive/README.md

 ## Next meeting

 Join us on our next meeting on the first Friday of the month at Foo Café!
-We don't have any entrace fee, but have free beer and pizza!
+We don't have any entrance fee but have free beer and pizza!

 17:00-20:00
 Carlsgatan 12a, Malmö, Sweden